Bernie Sanders says Gaza may be Joe Biden's Vietnam. But he's ready to battle for Biden over Trump

 Now, Sanders is determined to ensure Trump doesn’t win again.

-“I see this as an enormously important election that I for one will not sit out,” Sanders said.
+“I see this as an enormously important election that I for one will not sit out,” he added.
 “I’ll be active.”

-Associated Press writer Lisa Rathke in Marshfield, Vt., contributed to this report.
+Associated Press writer Lisa Rathke in Marshfield, Vermont, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.